strollhy/IIT-Course-Explorer/README.md

 IIT-Course-Explorer
 ===================

-Chrome Extension for Course Searching in IIT
+Chrome Extension for Courses Searching in IIT